unterwegerK/Barotrauma_Ultrasound/README.md

 ## Ultrasound-Shader
 This is a proof-of-concept for a shader that shows the environment of the submarine in a ultrasound style while watched through a periscope.

+The implementation is based on this description: https://avangarde-software.com/ultrasound-simulation-with-shaders/

 ## Links:

 **Official Website:** www.barotraumagame.com